 “As a matter of fact, I—”

 A waiter appeared at my side and before I could wave him away, he placed a glass in front of me filled with ice, ginger ale, and a shot of whiskey from Gus’ private reserve.
 “Mrs. LeDoux, you need a refreshment.
 Shall I bring one for Mr. LeDoux as well?”

 My stomach roiled as I looked down at the glass.
 The sharp aroma of “Minnesota 13,” reputedly the best corn whiskey in the country, wafted into my face.
 At this point, I didn’t care if it was the best whiskey in the universe, I couldn’t stand to look at it without fighting off a wave of queasiness.
 I closed my eyes and pushed it forward.
 “Please, Gerard, take it away.
 I don’t care for anything tonight.”

 Or ever again if it continues to bother me this much...

 Sally snatched the glass and held it to her lips.
 “I’ll take it.
 No sense wasting good hooch.”
 She tossed it back and handed the waiter the empty container.
 “Thank you, Gerard.”

 Then she turned back to me.
 “Keep a bowl of soda crackers next to your bed.
 It helps with morning sickness.
 A glass of lemon-lime soda occasionally might settle your stomach, too.”

 “I need to find Gus,” I said weakly and pushed back my chair.
-I needed to escape this place before I embarrassed myself by fainting or vomiting all over my beautiful, silvery blue gown.
+I needed to escape before I embarrassed myself by fainting or vomiting all over my beautiful, silvery blue gown.
 What little I managed to eat at dinner threatened to come back up.